Analysis | Who Will Succeed Merkel? How the Field Is Narrowing

 1. How has the political landscape changed?

-While Merkel’s bloc still led in the polls, it had slumped by around 10 percentage points between the start of February and mid-April and the Greens were not far behind in second place.
-It was shaping up to be the most unpredictable German election in decades, with several different coalitions possible after the Sept.
+Merkel’s bloc is visibly struggling in the polls.
+It fell seven percentage points behind the Greens, according to a Forsa survey published April 20, after slumping by around 16 percentage points since February.
+An INSA poll also published April 20 showed the CDU/CSU alliance still ahead by five points.
+It’s shaping up to be the most unpredictable German election in decades, with several different coalitions possible after the Sept.
 26 vote.

 5. What have polls been showing?